rpm-software-management/ci-dnf-stack/README.md

 * Container build:
   * Put your RPMs into ``rpms`` directory
   * Then run ``dnf-testing.sh build``
-* Run tests
+* Run tests:
-  * Run all tests with last built container use command ``./dnf-testing.sh run``
+  * Run all tests with last built container: ``./dnf-testing.sh run``
-  * Run all tests with specified container use command``./dnf-testing.sh run -c <CONTAINER>``
+  * Run all tests with specified container: ``./dnf-testing.sh run -c <CONTAINER>``
-  * Run particular tests run: ``./dnf-testing.sh run TEST-A.feature TEST-B.feature ...``
+  * Run particular tests: ``./dnf-testing.sh run TEST-A.feature TEST-B.feature ...``
-* Run in devel mode
+* Run in devel mode:
-  * It shares local feature dir with description of tests and test steps with docker image, therefore you can develop CI stack on fly.
+  * It shares local feature dir with description of tests and test steps with docker image, therefore you can develop CI stack on the fly.
   * Use command ``./dnf-testing.sh run --devel $CONTAINER TEST-A``
-* Get help
+* Get help:
-  * ./dnf-testing.sh --help
+  * ``./dnf-testing.sh --help``

 Describing a test